Posted in:

 1. Regular investing

-When you’ve got a lump sum to invest, you’ll want to get it working harder for you as soon as possible, but it’s important you supplement this with a regular investment to your top ISA, or ISAs if you have several types of ISA.
+When you’ve got a lump sum to invest, you’ll want to get it working harder for you as soon as possible, but it’s important you supplement this with a regular investment to your best ISA, or ISAs if you have several types of ISA.

 That means you could end up paying less for an asset, which makes it that much easier to turn a profit.